lizzencamelo/responsive-HTML-and-CSS-order-preview-card-component/README.md

 ## My process

     Creating an efficient responsive layout was my main focus with this minor project.
+    Analysed design.
-CSS flexbox and media queries were first implemented followed by styling the website.
+    Implemented CSS flexbox and media queries.

 ### Built with